Coherent Generation and Protection of Anticoherent Spin States: Robust generation of AC states

 We calculate the distance~\eqref{eq.dist} between the noisy and ideal state preparation protocol propagators of an AC state to order $2$ in a system of $N = 4$ spin-$1/2$ particles, and of an AC state to order $3$ in a system of $N = 6$ spin-$1/2$ particles, using the optimized rotation and squeezing parameters presented in the GitHub repository~\cite{ACGithub} for $t=2$ and $t=3$ respectively.
 The results are shown in Fig.~\ref{fig_colin2}.
 We consider two strategies: one where each pulse is individually protected by a DCG (red surface), and another where each cycle is protected as a block (green surface).
 Both protocols yield smaller distances compared to the unprotected noisy protocol (the 'NoDD' scenario), provided the ratio between the pulse amplitude and the noise amplitude is sufficiently small, as expected~\cite{DCG_2009_PRL}.
 When this ratio exceeds a critical threshold, the decoupling protocol becomes less effective and introduces more errors than it corrects, due to the significantly longer implementation time of the DCG (see Appendix~\ref{Ap.DCg.An} for more details).

 In the absence of pulse imperfections, both DCG strategies perform similarly, as indicated by the near-complete overlap of the red and green surfaces in Fig.~\ref{fig_colin2}.
-However, for the $2$-AC state preparation protocol, protecting each pulse individually (resp.\ each cycle) results in a slightly smaller distance in the disorder-dominated (resp.\ interaction-dominated) regime, where we estimate that this strategy outperforms the unprotected protocol (NoDD) when $\delta/\chi\lesssim 10^{-1.6}$ (resp. $\Delta/\chi\lesssim 10^{-1.6}$).
-In contrast, for the $3$-AC state preparation protocol, protecting each pulse individually leads to a slightly smaller distance in both parameters regimes, offering an advantage over NoDD when $\Delta/\chi \lesssim 10^{-1.3}$ and $\Delta/\chi \lesssim 10^{-1.6}$.
+However, protecting each pulse individually results in a slightly smaller distance in all parameter regimes, which can be explained by the superior performance of $\mathrm{TEDDY}$, which cancels out certain higher-order terms, compared to $\mathrm{TEDD}$.
+In the disorder-dominated regime ($\delta > \Delta$), we find that this strategy outperforms the unprotected protocol (NoDD) when $\delta/\chi\lesssim 10^{-1.6}$ for both the $2$-AC and $3$-AC state preparation protocols.
+Conversely, in the interaction-dominated regime ($\delta < \Delta$), the performance improvement occurs when $\Delta/\chi \lesssim 10^{-1.6}$ for the $2$-AC protocol and $\Delta/\chi \lesssim 10^{-1.3}$ for the $3$-AC protocol.

 We may also calculate the infidelity of the prepared quantum state,